-In existence since 1945, ISD utilizes a staff of 33 field and office personnel to maintain sanitary services for more than 42,000 customers in the Oakley and Bethel Island area.
-The district treats approximately 2 million gallons of recycled water every day at our newly built technologically advanced Water Recycle Facility located north of Main Street near downtown Oakley.
-Half of the recycled water is spread on fields ISD owns near the Oakley facility on Jersey Island and the other half is release into the San Joaquin River through a special state permit.
+In existence since 1945, ISD utilizes a staff of 34 field and office personnel to maintain sanitary services for more than 42,000 customers in the Oakley and Bethel Island area.
+Today, the district treats approximately 2 million gallons of recycled water every day at our technologically-advanced Water Recycle Facility located north of Main Street near downtown Oakley.

-ISD's facility, designed completely in house by our engineer, Jenny Skrel, won a sanitation industry award for technological advancement shortly after building in 2012.
+Ironhouse Sanitary District's Water Recycling Facility was designed completely in house by our engineer and won a sanitation industry award for technological advancement shortly after building in 2011.
 The facility is environmentally sound and strictly regulated.
 No chemicals are used in the membrane bioreactor process.
 Instead, water is cleaned by a process that uses filtration and ultra-violet light.

 The district's unique name derives from Ironhouse School, which was a small schoolhouse that once served the families living in the rural area near Hotchkiss Tract.
 (A picture of the school appears with the chronology.)
-The school served much of the territory that today is encompassed by the sanitary district, so when it came time to select a name for ISD, the Ironhouse moniker seemed a natural fit.
+The school served much of the territory that today is encompassed by the sanitary district, so when it came time to select a name the District’s Board of Directors thought the Ironhouse moniker seemed a natural fit.

-From our district manager, office staff and engineers in our office, to the men and women who work in the Water Recycling Facility and in the field maintaining ISD's pipelines, efficiency and customer service are our top goals.
-ISD employees take pride in their work and are dedicated to working to continue to be a leader in recycled water industry, while maintaining a clean and healthy environment.
+From our administrative staff to the staff who work in the Water Recycling Facility, in the field maintaining Ironhouse's collection pipelines, and on Jersey Island, protecting public health is our top priority.
+Ironhouse's employees take pride in their work and are dedicated to working to continue to be a leader in the wastewater industry while maintaining a clean and healthy environment.